Introduction to emergency planning

 Our emergency response plans

-Emergency response plans are made so that if there is a major emergency within the borough, the people of Cheltenham are provided with the necessary protection and support.
+Emergency response plans are made so that if there is a major emergency in the borough, the people of Cheltenham can get the necessary protection and support.
 Our plans detail how local services work together to respond to any type of emergency.
 These are regularly updated and thoroughly revised at regular intervals.

 You can find out more about emergency planning in Gloucestershire on the Local Resilience Forum website.